divinites/tong-wang-academic/content/publication/smartcontract/index.md

 ---
-title: "Mandatory IFRS Reporting and Shareholder Protection: Worldwide Evidence from Corporate Control Market"
+title: "Enforceability v.s.
+Flexibility: When Do Smart Contracts Outperform Traditional Contracts?"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- Sanxi Li
-- Aluna Wang
+- Jingmin Huang
 - admin
+- Jianye Yan

 # Author notes (optional)
 # author_notes:
 # - "Equal contribution"
 # - "Equal contribution"

-date: "2021-07-01T00:00:00Z"
+date: "2020-07-01T00:00:00Z"
 # doi: "10.1016/j.jet.2016.01.008"

 # Schedule page publish date (NOT publication's date).